The Guide to Students' Most Frequently Asked Questions

 What if I didn't take an elective in the semester when it was required, or I failed or dropped an elective?

 If you do not take an elective in the semester when it is required in your program, or if you dropped or failed an elective, you may need to pay additional fees to take the course in a later semester, and your elective options will be reduced.
-There
+There are

-take your electives in the semesters during which your program schedules them.
+electives in the semesters during which your program schedules them.